 That’s why Kaavya Viswanathan’s excuse – or, at least, explanation – for the plagiarism in her novel How Opal Mehta Go Kissed, Got Wild and Got a Life sounds so odd.

 She admitted the plagiarism but said, in typical 21st century fashion, it was “unconscious and unintentional,” according to a New York Times report.
 It’s as if she wants us to believe that she was writing in her sleep.
+The least she could have done was contacte the professionals from sites such as Aim High Writing and got them to check her work for plagiarism to avoid such a blunder which has happened now.

 This piece is not meant to beat up on Ms. Viswanathan.
 She is only 19 years old and what she has been through during the past two weeks has undoubtedly destroyed a major part of her life’s plan.
 She had gotten a novel published early in life and had a contract for another.
 Now, all that is gone.